aiidateam/aiida-core/docs/source/howto/installation.rst

     ========== ======================= ==========================

 A decent setup for AiiDA (for comparable hardware as described above) should show a performance of roughly 2 processes per second for a single worker.
+For more information on AiiDA's performance and how to optimize it, please refer to the :ref:`the topic on performance<topics:performance>`.

 .. note::